 The brighter side of anime

 One of the positives about anime is that it brings mental health issues into mainstream discussion.
-Multiple animes depict characters going through mental health issues and overcoming them.
+Multiple anime depict characters going through mental health issues and overcoming them.
 For instance, the popular anime character Naruto is said to have been suffering from Attention Deficit Hyperactivity Disorder (ADHD).
 By creating characters with mental health conditions, anime challenges the stigma around mental health.
 These characters can also act as inspirations and role models for someone who struggles with mental health issues.

 Conclusion: